python/mypy/docs/source/generics.rst

  * When using the new syntax, the variance of class type variables is always inferred.
  * Type aliases defined using the new syntax can contain forward references and recursive references without using string literal escaping.
+The same is true for the bounds and constraints of type variables.
  * The new syntax lets you define a generic alias where the definition doesn't contain a reference to a type parameter.
 This is occasionally useful, at least when conditionally defining type aliases.